Skip to content

 Michael Spencer was appointed dean of the UW School of Social Work in July 2023—the first Native Hawaiian dean at the UW.
 He recently served as director of Native Hawaiian, Pacific Islander, and Oceanic Affairs at the Indigenous Wellness Research Institute, a UW School of Social Work-based research center.

-Spencer is a UW Presidential Term Professor in Social Work, is an elected member of the Washington State Academy of Sciences, and has served as the co-chair for the Grand Challenges for Social Work in both Close the Health Gap and Eliminate Racism.
+Spencer is an elected member of the Washington State Academy of Sciences, and has served as the co-chair for the Grand Challenges for Social Work in both Close the Health Gap and Eliminate Racism.
 In 2023, he co-authored Social Work and the Grand Challenge to Eliminate Racism, a compilation of perspectives from leading researchers on various forms of racism and its impact on racial groups.

 Spencer received his PhD from the University of Washington in Social Welfare in 1996.
 Prior to returning to the UW, Spencer served as the Fedele F. Fauri Collegiate Professor of Social Work and associate dean for educational programs at the University of Michigan.
-He is of Native Hawaiian descent and is a 1983 graduate of the Kamehameha Schools.
+He is a 1983 graduate of the Kamehameha Schools.